COMP61332 Text Mining syllabus 2020-2021

 Data mining and visualisation of results from text mining.

-Evaluation of text mining systems: evaluation measures, role of evaluation challenges, usability evaluation, the U-Compare initiative.
+Evaluation of text mining systems: evaluation measures, role of evaluation challenges, usability evaluation.

 Resources for text mining: annotated corpora, computational lexica, ontologies, computational grammars; design, construction and use issues.